-If $a_i \neq f_i(w)$ satisfies (4), then from (5), player i's stage game payoffs from f(w) and $(a_i, f{-i}(w))$ are equal.
-That is, one-shot deviations that are not strictly suboptimal yield the same stage-game payoffs and imply the same continuation play.
+In a pseudo-strict equilibrium, if $a_i \neq f_i(w)$ satisfies (4), then from (5), player i's stage game payoffs from f(w) and $(a_i, f{-i}(w))$ are equal.
+That is, one-shot deviations that are not strictly suboptimal yield the same stagegame payoffs and imply the same continuation play.

-We are interested in bounded recall strategies because pseudo-strict perfect public equilibrium of a repeated game with public monitoring in bounded recall strategies is robust to private monitoring, and essentially only such strict PPE are robust (Mailath and Morris, 2002, 2006).
-Once we have a perfect monitoring folk theorem in bounded recall strategies (and pseudostrict equilibria), this immediately yields a folk theorem for almost-perfect highly correlated private monitoring games.
-Patient pseudo-strictness guarantees that the degree of approximation of the public and private monitoring games is independent of the degree of patience (see Section 6).
+We are interested in bounded recall strategies because every pseudostrict perfect public equilibrium of a repeated game with public monitoring in bounded recall strategies is robust to private monitoring, and essentially only such strict PPE are robust (Mailath and Morris, 2002, 2006).
+Once we have a perfect monitoring folk theorem in bounded recall strategies (and pseudo-strict equilibria), this immediately implies the folk theorem is behaviorally robust to almost-perfect highly correlated private monitoring perturbations.
+Patient pseudo-strictness guarantees that the degree of approximation of the pubic and private monitoring games is independent of the degree of patience (see Section 6).